-- Reduced impact on businesses, communities and the SFRS, creating capacity to deliver against other local and national priorities. - Reduce SFRS' carbon footprint through less vehicle movements. - Reduction in unnecessary demand on retained firefighters and their primary employers. - Reduced road risk for SFRS operational personnel and the general public.
+Reduced impact on businesses, communities and the SFRS, creating capacity to deliver against other local and national priorities.

+- Reduce SFRS' carbon footprint through less vehicle movements. - Reduction in unnecessary demand on retained firefighters and their primary employers. - Reduced road risk for SFRS operational personnel and the general public.

-The table below lists the 5 property types that had persistent call-outs due to UFAS April - Dec 21
+The table below lists the 5 property types that had persistent call-outs due to UFAS 01 April 2021 - 31 March 2022

-Property Types Property Types No. of UFAS
+Property Types No. of UFAS

-Hospitals 187
+Hospitals 241

-Purpose Built Office 98
+Purpose Built Office 132

-Student Halls of Residence 50
+Student Halls of Residence 70

-Education / College University 43
+Education / College University 55

-Sheltered Housing 39
+Offices and call centres, Converted office 50

 SFRS personnel proactively engage with any premises that are identified as "repeat offenders" to assist them in developing strategies and procedures that will reduce false alarms of all types.
+The UFAS reduction policy as presented in our last report will go live in April 2023 after further consultation.